Details of VNET Plus:

 VNET Plus is extremely secure for the following reasons.

-- - All packets related to VNET Plus are encrypted and an authentication code is applied to each of them to prevent from tampering.
+- All packets related to VNET Plus are encrypted and an authentication code is applied to each of them.

 1 The VNET Plus application